Onufriev-Lab/GBION_tutorial/README.md

 	4. Equilibration of the DNA in ionic solution
 	5. Production run
 	6. Analysis of the DNA stability
-	7. Visualization of trajectory using CHIMERA
+	7. Visualization of trajectory using CHIMERAX
-3. **Part 2**: Instruction for simulation of the nucleosome using the model (To be updated)
+3. **Part 2**: Instruction for simulation of the nucleosome using the model (updating)
+	1. Preparing the topology, initial coordinates and restraints files for simulation
+ 	2. Energy minimization
+  	3. Heating the system
+   	4. Histone tails equilibration
+   	5. Production run
+   	6. Analysis of the nucleosome core stability
+   	7. Visualization of trajectory using CHIMERAX
 ## 1. Brief introduction
 Large systems, such as nucleosomes, require 5- or 6-digits numbers of water molecules for the proper simulation with explicit water model.
 Another approach to treating water (implicit water model) allows taking water into account as a continuous environment around the molecule.
 The solvation free energy of the solvated molecules defines their behavior in the solution.
 The solvation energy $\Delta G_{solv}$ can be represented as a sum of electrostatic $\Delta G_{el}$ and non-polar $\Delta G_{np}$ contributions: